-Software required on the oscilloscope

-If you are using a Tektronix MSO/DSO70000C/D/DX/SX series real-time (RT) oscilloscopes, and/or the DSA8300 equivalent time (ET) oscilloscope, then you need to install the Scope Service Utility (SSU) on the oscilloscope.
-This software is installed on the oscilloscope.
+Software required on the oscilloscope If you are using a Tektronix MSO/DSO70000C/D/DX/SX series real-time (RT) oscilloscope, then you need to install the Scope Service Utility (SSU) on the oscilloscope.

-To install MATLAB software

-The OMA software requires the appropriate version of the MathWorks, Inc. MATLAB® software to perform analysis on the acquired data.
+To install MATLAB softwareThe OMA software requires the appropriate version of the MathWorks, Inc.MATLAB® software to perform analysis on the acquired data.
 MATLAB is not included on the product USB software media.
 Please contact The MathWorks, Inc. to obtain the correct MATLAB version for your PC (www.mathworks.com).